Al Jarreau: Early life and career

 Jarreau was born in Milwaukee on March 12, 1940, the fifth of six children.
 His father Emile Alphonse Jarreau was a Seventh-day Adventist Church minister and singer, and his mother Pearl (Walker) Jarreau was a church pianist.
 Jarreau and his family sang together in church concerts and in benefits, and Jarreau and his mother performed at PTA meetings.

 Jarreau was student council president and Badger Boys State delegate for Lincoln High School.
 At Boys State, he was elected governor.
 Jarreau went on to attend Ripon College, where he also sang with a group called the Indigos.
 He graduated in 1962 with a Bachelor of Science degree in psychology.
 Two years later, in 1964, he earned a master's degree in vocational rehabilitation from the University of Iowa.
 Jarreau also worked as a rehabilitation counselor in San Francisco, and moonlighted with a jazz trio headed by George Duke.
 In 1967, he joined forces with acoustic guitarist Julio Martinez.
-The duo became the star attraction at a small Sausalito night club called Gatsby's.
+The duo became the star attraction at a small Sausalito nightclub called Gatsby's.
 This success contributed to Jarreau's decision to make professional singing his life and full-time career.